 In 1989, Mariusz Podkoscielny won the 1650-yard (mile) at the NCAA National Championships held at the IUPUI Natatorium.

-In 1991, Annika Sörenstam won in golf.
+In 1991, Annika Sörenstam won in golf at the NCAA.

-In 1991, the Arizona softball team won an NCAA Women's College World Series title under head coach Mike Candrea.
+In 1991, the softball team won an NCAA Women's College World Series title under head coach Mike Candrea.

 In 1992, the men's golf team won a national championship at the NCAA Division I Men's Golf Championships.